7220 Asphalt Finisher Supervisor 1

 2. Two (2) years of experience in roadway base repair, curb and gutter repair, and milling and preparing streets for resurfacing or overlay; AND

-3. Possession and maintenance of a valid class C driver license.
+3. Possession and maintenance of a valid California driver's license.

 The stated desirable qualifications may be used to identify job finalists at the end of the selection process when candidates are referred for hiring.